nickserv/danamccurdy.com/_posts/2020-05-28-the-human-family.md

 and let everyone be,
-so we may become the human family, united in our idiosyncrasies, that we were surely meant to be.
+so we may become the human family, united in our idiosyncrasies, that we were born to be.